Dylanve151/docker-peplinkapi/README.md

 Bind to folder with scripts: /scripts (make sure you save scripts as unix not as dos/windows)

-Bind to folder to edit crontab: /etc/cron.d/ (make sure you save crontab files as unix not as dos/windows)
+Bind to file to edit crontab: /etc/cron.d/scripts (make sure you save crontab files as unix not as dos/windows)